acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 `files.filename` *(string)*
 : This is a file name for the file to be used when downloading it, meaning it must always be a valid Windows/macOS/Linux file name.
-Generally snake-case is preferred.
+Generally kebab-case is preferred, and you should always add an appropriate file extension.

 `files.cid` *(string)*
 : This is the IPFS CID of the file, which we'll talk about [in a later